Da-Juan/dotfiles/README.md

 You can add the `bin` directory to your `PATH` or create symbolic links in `/usr/local/bin`.

 * `switch_docking.sh`: reconfigure screens when docking/undocking the laptop, setup your screen order preference in `~/.config/screens`, see `.config/screens.example`.
+* `monitor_partitions.sh`: monitor partitions and send a notification email when space or inodes usage is 90% or above, setup your partitions or mount points, email, and threshold, if you want to change it, in `~/.config/partitions_monitor`, see `.config/partitions_monitor.example`.

 ### Debian/Ubuntu
 ```